RESEARCH & EDUCATION

 Writing the introductory essay

-Please note that the October and May courses are onsite and the January course is online.
+Please note that the October, February, and April courses are onsite and the January course is online.

 As part of your PhD, you will more likely be required to engage with quite a bit of writing.
 From the outset of your trajectory, skills such as literature research and communicating your ideas are extremely important.
 As such, this course, Writing the Introductory Chapter, takes you through some of the challenges that many PhDs encounter at the start of their PhD.